pylbm/pylbm/doc/_source/index.rst

 pyLBM is an all-in-one package for numerical simulations using Lattice Boltzmann solvers.
-It is written in python 2.7 for the moment.

 pyLBM is licensed under the BSD license, enabling reuse with few restrictions.